DavidArmstrong/SAMDTelescopeController/docs/README.md

 ## Arduino SAMD51-based Telescope Controller 4.00.00

-#### By David Armstrong, July 2023
+#### By David Armstrong, August 2023
  - See MIT LICENSE file

 ========================================================================

-This repository implements one of many possible design scenarios for a Telescope Controller, using the Arduino IDE as a development environment.
+This repository implements a SAMD51 processor based Telescope Controller, using the Arduino IDE as a development environment.

 ## Installing the Telescope Controller Application